shehabRabby/Assignment-8-Hero-App/readme.md

 Live Link : https://meek-starship-b0f762.netlify.app/

----
-## Private Repo-Link : please create your own public repository for this assignment.
----

-# 🐣 Basic Requirements

-- Make the Application Responsive for All the Devices
-- Do minimum 5 commits to your github Repository
-- Give a meaning full name to your application
-- Make Sure on Production Application is error Free
 - Add a Readme.md with App Name , Description & Technologies

----

-# 🔧 Main Requirements

 ## 1. 🧱 Layout & Data Design